zire/ic123/README.md

 ## 🚀 Quick start

+1. How to make changes and deploy to IC

+- go into the `gatsby_site` directory
+- `yarn dev` to launch local server at port 8000 or 8001 for local development, [http://localhost:8001/](http://localhost:8001/)
+- make changes in the `src/` folder and view changes on the localhost URL
+- deploy the latest version with `dfx deploy --network ic --no-wallet`

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the default starter.